amitjoy/feature-flags-for-osgi/README.md

    },
  ]
 ```
-3. In your DS Component, use FeatureService to check if the feature is enabled
+3. In your DS Component, use *FeatureService* interface to check if the feature is enabled

 ```java
 private FeatureService featureService;